-Although some analysts using a single modeling system approach have addressed these problems, we have chosen to use two landscape modeling systems that are integrated for project planning purposes.
-A simulator and an optimizer are used and executed as separate entities that share information between them.
-In this way the analyst uses the strengths of both modeling systems (fig. 1).
+Although some analysts using a single modeling system approach have addressed the above problem, we have chosen to utilize two landscape-modeling systems that are integrated for project planning purposes.
+A simulator and an optimizer are employed and executed as separate entities that share information between them.
+In this way the resource analyst utilizes the strengths of both modeling systems (fig. 1).

 The process begins by using SIMPPLLE to project the frequency and location of natural disturbances for the "no action" management alternative with fire suppression.
-These results are then used to compute a risk index for each stand on the basis of the most likely type of disturbance and the probability of its occurrence.
-This index is incorporated into a management relation, built in MAGIS, to evaluate fuel treatments and their economic payoffs.
+These results are then utilized to compute a risk index for each stand, based on the most likely type of disturbance and the probability of its occurrence.
+This index is incorporated into a management relation, built in MAGIS, to evaluate resource treatments and their economic payoffs.
 Additional management relations that together comprise a planning scenario handle other issues.
-Examples of such relations are acres in various stand size classes, equivalent clear cut acres by watershed, sediment production by watershed, big game hiding cover by third order drainage, pine marten habitat index by third order drainage, and net revenues from several accounting stances.
-Amounts are calculated for these management relations when MAGIS is run in either simulation mode (managers choose the location and timing of activities) or optimization mode (the solution process chooses the timing and location of activities on the basis of the stated objectives).
-In a fuel treatment situation the analyst is usually interested in minimizing a risk index subject to a set of constraining management relations while attaining a reasonable net revenue
+Examples of such relations are: